-The current government's ministers rarely miss an opportunity to reinforce the argument that public spending on higher education, research institutions, and research and development in general is integral to future prosperity and wealth.
+Governments - center-right as well as Social Democratic-Green - rarely miss an opportunity to reinforce the argument that public spending on higher education, research institutions, and research and development in general is integral to future prosperity and wealth.
+There is nothing suggesting that the commitment among all major political players to R&D spending is about to change.

 While R&D spending has a long history, converting research and development concepts into valuable products has been far more challenging for Sweden.
 The "Swedish paradox," as it is called, is precisely the inability to convert research findings into commercially viable products.
 However, as recent data show, Sweden now ranks first with regard to patent applications and license fees for intellectual property.
 This is a valid indicator that R&D is bearing fruit, as securing intellectual ownership of emerging products is a critical stage in the process from the research facility to the market.
-Public policy has targeted this very issue lately and the data suggest that R&D is now paying off.
+Public policy has targeted this very issue lately and the data suggest that R&D is now increasingly paying off.